-- (a) Pupils learn just as much with the help of television as a didactic-pedagogic aid as they learn in the traditional face-to-face relationship of teacher and pupil. - (b) In many cases, the television programs have led to better results with pupils than what was the case in face-to-face educative teaching situations. - (c) It is especially the gifted pupils who gain the most from television teaching in a school, since advanced work is placed at their disposal, which is of a much more comprehensive nature than what can be available to them in a classroom. - (d) The television camera can reach places across the world and bring them into the pupils' presence in a classroom where a teacher is impotent to offer them.
+- (a) Pupils learn just as much with the help of television as a didactic-pedagogic aid as they learn in the traditional face-to-face relationship of teacher and pupil. - (b) In many cases the television programs have lead to better results with pupils than what was the case in face-to-face educative teaching situations. - (c) It is especially the gifted pupils who gain the most from television teaching in the school since advanced work is placed at their disposal that is of a much more comprehensive nature than what can be available to them in the classroom. - (d) The television camera can reach places across the world and bring them into the pupils' presence in the classroom what the teacher is impotent to offer them.
 (See in this regard Wittich and Schuller: Audiovisual Materials, p.
 414).

-What the value and significance of television teaching will be for refining the course of an educative teaching event in South Africa, only time can tell.
-However, here the authors stress that the face-to-face relationship of an educative teacher and pupils who are becoming adult must never be undervalued by television.
-If this were to occur, it would be an evil day for didactic-pedagogically accountable educative teaching in South Africa.
-It must never be forgotten that television teaching only can be an aid during educative teaching event.
+What the real value and significance of television teaching will be for refining the course of the educative teaching event in South Africa only time can tell.
+However, here the authors stress that the face-to-face relationship of the educative teacher and pupils who are becoming adult must never be undervalued by television.
+If this were to occur it would be an evil day for didactic-pedagogically accountable educative teaching in South Africa.
+It must never be forgotten that television teaching only can be an aid in the course of educative teaching event.
 The real, authentic encountering relationship of living person to living person in each other's presence will never be able to be replaced by television.
 Naturally, the same also holds for the radio.